GM, Union Officials Prepare For Contract Talks Amid Plant Closings And FBI Probes

 And the timing couldn't be worse.
 A years-long FBI probe into corruption at the highest levels of the union led to convictions for five UAW officials.
 The investigation widened in August and, for the first time, a UAW official in the GM division was charged with fraud for bribes and kickbacks.

-Earlier this month, reports surfaced that the FBI was investigating allegations of lavish junkets paid for with union dues by current president Gary Jones, and former president Dennis Williams.
+Earlier this month, reports surfaced that the FBI was investigating allegations of lavish junkets paid for with union dues by current UAW President Gary Jones and the former president, Dennis Williams.
 The corruption probe is almost certain to undermine union workers' trust in their leaders.

 National